-16. State to State response: Should a State Party to this Agreement intend to utilize the assistance of the Forest Service to accept the reimbursement amounts expended for resources and services provided from another State, and have the Forest Service pay that amount to the State seeking reimbursement, that State shall agree to meet the associated reimbursement obligations and requirements, including any reasonable administrative fees, as agreed upon by the State and the Forest Service, and detailed in Exhibit D, Reimbursable Billings and Payments.
+16. State to State response: Should a State Party to this Agreement intend to utilize the assistance of the Forest Service to seek State reimbursement for amounts expended for resources and services provided to another State for the management and suppression of wildfire, that State shall agree to meet the obligations and requirements, including any reasonable administrative fees, as agreed upon by the State and the Forest Service and detailed in Exhibit D, Reimbursable Billings and Payments.
+Should a State Party to this Agreement intend to utilize the assistance of the Forest Service to accept the reimbursement amounts expended for resources and services provided from another State, and have the Forest Service pay that amount to the State seeking reimbursement, that State shall agree to meet the associated reimbursement obligations and requirements, including any reasonable administrative fees, as agreed upon by the State and the Forest Service, and detailed in Exhibit D, Reimbursable Billings and Payments.